Turkey row leaves Russia stuck with abandoned gas pipes worth billions

 Russia is one of the world’s largest steel pipe producers, second only to China, and has the capacity to turn out more than 3 million tonnes of the large-diameter pipes typically used in major energy projects every year.

-Russia’s largest pipe maker, TMK, said Turkish Stream could be revived in the future.
+Russia’s largest pipe maker, TMK (TRMK.MM), said Turkish Stream could be revived in the future.

 “Turkish stream, as a project, is not completely finished,” said TMK Vice-President Vladimir Shmatovich.

-“Maybe in a year or two, when the tension decreases, it will be realised,” he said.
-“But the pipes could lie on the ground for 50 years.” ($1 = 0.9246 euros) (Additional reporting by Denis Pinchuk; Writing by Jack Stubbs; Editing by Andrew Osborn and William Hardy)
+“Maybe in a year or two, when the tension decreases, it will be realized,” he said.
+“But the pipes could lie on the ground for 50 years.”

+Additional reporting by Denis Pinchuk; Writing by Jack Stubbs; Editing by Andrew Osborn and William Hardy